Fraud Key Risk Indicators Examples

 If a customer suddenly changes their address without informing you first, this could signal fraudulent activity within their account—especially if they’re located in another country than usual without explanation.

-Ask questions if you notice any unexpected change in the address associated with an account so you can take action if necessary.
+Ask questions if you notice any unexpected change in the address associated with a person or an account so you can take action if necessary.

 5. Suspicious Documents

-Documents presented by customers should always be checked for authenticity before being accepted as valid identification or proof of address .
+Documents or fake information presented by customers should always be checked for authenticity before being accepted as valid identification or proof of address .

 6.Fraud rate calculation

 Fraud rates are calculated from all known fraud cases.
-Only authorized transactions deemed fraudulent will be counted.
+Only authorized accounts and transactions deemed fraudulent will be counted.

 Although declined transactions can be described as fraudulent, they don’t impact the calculated fraud rates.